top of page

 A Calendar of Light | 75'

-SATB chorus, mezzo soloist & audience
+SATB chorus, mezzo-soprano soloist & audience

 Dale Trumbore at Tusen Takk